Granny flats

 Family with grandmother sitting in front of a granny flat.

 The Government is proposing to make it easier to build small, self-contained, and detached houses, commonly known as ‘granny flats’ on properties with an existing home on it.
-Have your say on options to make it easier to build granny flats.
+The Government recently sought public feedback on options to make it easier to build granny flats.

 'Granny flat' is a common term to describe a small, self-contained house.